jessicarush/react-notes/state.md

 ## Updating existing state values

 Remember that `setState()` is asynchronous, which means it's risky to assume the a previous call has finished when you call it again.
 In addition, React will sometimes batch calls to `setState()` together for better performance.
-As a result, if we wanted to update an existing state value, there is a right and wrong way to do it.
+As a result, if we wanted to update a state using its existing value, there is a right and wrong way to do it.
 This is where passing a function or callback to `setState()` becomes helpful.

 When passing a function where we want to update a state value, we give it the current state as a parameter.
 The function should use that parameter to do any calculating, then return an object representing the new state.